LlunaticsCansat/Llunatics_CanSat/README.md

 # Components

-The microcontroller for our CanSat is an Arduino Nano
+The microcontroller for our CanSat is an Arduino Nano Every

 ## Sensors
 | Component Name | Arduino Pin                  | Module Pin                     |